peterhinch/micropython-async/v3/docs/DRIVERS.md

 This is discussed further in
 [Event based interface](./DRIVERS.md#8-event-based-interface) which includes a code example.
-This API is recommended for new projects.
+This API and the simpler [EButton class](./EVENTS.md#62-ebutton) is recommended for new projects.

 ###### [Contents](./DRIVERS.md#1-contents)